Gross polluters and vehicles' emissions reduction: Discussion

 \section{Discussion}

-In this paper, we show the existence of gross polluters, vehicles that are responsible for the greatest quantity of emissions, and grossly polluted roads, which suffer the greatest amount of emissions.
-In particular, gross polluters are the vehicles that travel the most and, at the same time, whose trajectories are the most predictable.
-Although some works stated that vehicles have heterogeneous emissions~\cite{guenther1994emissions, huang2018remote}, their methodology has been questioned~\cite{huang2020reevaluating} because they use remote sensing measurement sites, which cannot fully represent a vehicle's overall emission level.
-In contrast, the use of GPS traces, which describes a vehicle's full driving cycle, allows us to estimate the vehicle's instantaneous emissions, and not only emissions at one single point.
+Using GPS data to estimate the emissions from thousands of vehicles in three European cities with different sizes and characteristics, we show the existence of gross polluters, i.e., vehicles responsible for the greatest quantity of emissions.
+The existence of gross polluters has been reported in previous studies using measurements from on-road remote sensing sites~\cite{guenther1994emissions, brand2008taming, huang2018remote}.
+Nevertheless, these studies have been questioned because measurements from on-road sites cannot represent a vehicle's overall emission level~\cite{huang2020reevaluating}.
+Our study contributes to reshaping this discussion since our findings are based on a microscopic emission model that captures the vehicles' instantaneous emissions in great detail.
+We add new elements to this debate, discovering that gross polluters exist in different cities and for different pollutants (CO$_2$, NO$_x$, PM, VOC) and reporting the existence of grossly polluted roads that suffer the greatest amount of emissions.

-Our findings hold for all the considered pollutants (CO$_2$, NO$_x$, PM, VOC) and mirror heterogeneous patterns in the distribution of emissions across vehicles and roads, which are well approximated by heavy-tailed distributions with exponents that vary with the city.
+The heterogeneous patterns governing the distribution of emissions across vehicles and roads are well approximated by heavy-tailed distributions, with exponents that vary from city to city and from pollutant to pollutant.
 These peculiar exponents may depend on the characteristics of the city's road network and people's commuting behaviour.
-For example, in Greater London, which has a huge and dense road network, people use private vehicles less intensively~\cite{londonmobility2019} than in Rome and Florence.
-Londoners' mobility behaviour leads to a distribution of emissions per vehicle that is fairer than people's behaviour in Rome, which is characterised by a huge and sparse road network and an intensive use of private vehicles~\cite{romemobility2019}.
+For example, London has a vast and dense road network, and people use private vehicles less intensively~\cite{londonmobility2019} than in Rome and Florence.
+Thus, one can argue that mobility behaviour in London leads to a distribution of emissions per vehicle that is fairer than people's behaviour in Rome, which is characterised by a vast and sparse road network and intensive use of private vehicles~\cite{romemobility2019}.